bethanymorin/smt-scrapy/README.txt

 and one for authors.

 The stories spider will query a drupal database for URLs of pubished story posts to parse.
-These will be fed to the spider as the "start_urls" value.
+These URLs will be printed to a local HTML file, the location of which will then be fed to the Scrapy Spider as the value of start_urls.

-The authors spider, which must be run after the stories script, will parse the output file of the stories spider and gather the contributor URLs from that to use as the "start_urls" value.
+The authors spider, which must be run after the stories script, will parse the output file of the stories spider and gather the contributor URLs from the stored stories.
+These URLs will be printed to a local HTML file, the location of which will then be fed to the Scrapy Spider as the value of start_urls.

 This process is captured in the crawl_smt.py python script, which executes the scrapy commands in the proper order, and then outputs some information about what it did.
-It will save files in output/stories.jl and output/authors.jl.

-So, basically, all you need to do is:
+You can give this script a couple of arguments:
+--limit: sets given limit the returned number of rows from the SMT database
+	* if not set, this defaults to 1000, due to the size of the SMT database

+--offset: sets given offset the returned number of rows from the SMT database
+	* if not set, defaults to 0

+These two settings can be combined in order to break the whole export process up into manageable chunks.
+For example:

+	$ python crawl_smt.py --limit=100
+	[......output.....]
+	$ python crawl_smt.py --limit=100 --offset=100
+	[......output.....]
-python crawl_smt.py
+	$ python crawl_smt.py --limit=100 --offset=200

+	etc.

+For each run, a subdirectory will be created in output (if it does not already exist) named for the start and end rows of the batch it will export, based on the given limit and offset.
+You will end up with an output directory that looks something like:

+- pwd/
+	- output/
+		- 0-5000/
+			- authors.jl
+			- stories.jl
+		- 10000-15000/
+			- authors.jl
+			- stories.jl
+		- 15000-20000/
+			- authors.jl
+			- stories.jl
+		- 20000-25000/
+			- authors.jl
+			- stories.jl
+		[....etc.]